 Additionally, managers must find a way to recognize and celebrate the achievements of their team members.
 Simple recognition based on performance has immense potential to trigger an employees’ strength.
 The key results and efforts must be recognized at the moment of completing projects and achieve their goals.

 Who can benefit from this book

 Key stakeholders and leaders will greatly benefit from reading this book.
 Measure what Matters provides a framework for you to discover, establish and realize your organization’s strategic goals.

 Anyone in a leading position can greatly relate to the hundreds of examples, studies, and interviews with leaders from the most valuable companies illustrating how OKRs have helped them achieve high performance and exponential growth in their respective industries.

 Seeing how much Measure What Matters has to offer, it is not surprising that the recently published book is already a New York Times bestseller.
 John Doerr illustrates how OKRs generate more focus, transparency, and alignment for every member- from C-level executives to team members, to understand the goals of the company, the role they play in meeting those goals through a set of specific and measurable actions.

 Have you implemented OKRs?
 Do you have a success story to share with community?
 Do you use any special software to implement OKRs for personal or professional use?
-Let me know in the comments below and as always thanks for reading.
+Let me know on Twitter and as always thanks for reading.

 To learn more, you can find resources on WhatMatters.com – it’s there where you can download worksheets and templates and get daily inspiration to stay on track with your OKRs.